 If you’re all about your Insta account, then this is the area you want to be.
 There are some really lovely areas to get good shots, especially along the waterfront.
 I recommend visiting the Town Hall, Alter Markt and then walking along the front of the river to Fischmarkt.
 Combining this cathedral first thing with this walk through the old town is the perfect way to spend a morning, ending up in a central area full of restaurants for lunch.

 Just down from Fischmarkt, you can continue walking until you reach the Chocolate Museum and German Sport and Olympic Museum which are on a semi-island which you cross over a little bridge to reach from the Rhine front.
-Picking one of these museums is a great way to then spend the rest of day 1 in Cologne.
+Picking one of these museums is a great way to then spend half a day in Cologne, especially in winter as they are indoors.

-The Lindt chocolate museum is well worth spending a few hours in.
-You can learn about chocolate – from it’s very beginnings in the Mayan times through to present day.
+The Lindt chocolate museum will teach you all about chocolate, from it’s very beginnings in the Mayan times through to present day.
 You can also see chocolate being produced from start to finish, create your own chocolate bar and dunk wafers in the chocolate fountain and eat them overlooking the Rhine.
 Lovely.

 The German Sport and Olympic Museum is a must for any sports buff.
-It tells the story of the Olympics from ancient Greek times through to the present day, with special exhibits focused on the Berlin 1936 Olympics and Munich 1972 Olympics.
+It tells the story of the Olympics from ancient Greece through to 2018, with special exhibits focused on the Berlin 1936 Olympics and Munich 1972 Olympics.
 As anyone who reads this blog knows, I’m crazy about the Olympics so this was heaven for me.
-The museum is also great for kids, being really interactive – for example you can try the long jump against the world records, ride a bike in a wind tunnel, walk balance beams and even try some 1930s gymnastic exercises.
-I don’t have kids and still did them all – I was rubbish!
-There’s also a boxing ring, section on winter sports and an exhibition of sporting idols so if the Olympics isn’t your bag, there’s something for everyone.
+The museum is also really interactive – for example you can try the long jump against the world records, ride a bike in a wind tunnel, walk balance beams and even try some 1930s gymnastic exercises.

 5. Hohenzollern Bridge